CMCRobotics/intelligence-machine/modules/emotion-detector/README.md

-pi_stream.pi for raspbery pi - takes images, searches for faces, performs inference - detects one of 7 emotions and sends it to the webserver (hosted by pi) pi_detect_emotions.py - for raspberry pi - takes images, searches for faces, performs inference - detects one of 7 emotions and displays it.
+pi_stream.py for raspbery pi - takes images, searches for faces, performs inference - detects one of 7 emotions and sends it to the webserver (hosted by pi) pi_detect_emotions.py - for raspberry pi - takes images, searches for faces, performs inference - detects one of 7 emotions and displays it.

 for both above --model [base/personalized] will specify whether use a basic model or newly retrained.